petergridge/Irrigation-V5/readme_new.md

 It is now easier to get data with the integration of the [Diagnostics](#Diagnostics)

 Frequency can now be determined as an offset of Sunrise or Sunset.

+## Upgrading
+- Once installed the program will reconfigure itself.
+- The frequency options will default to a single value '1', reconfigure the program to add additional options
+- The previous version supported input types for sensors, these have been limited to sensor, or binary_sensor types.
+Where the existing configuration does not comply the entry will be removed and a notification raised.
+Samples of tranlating input types to sensors can be found in the [test helpers yaml file](#./testhelpers.yaml).
+- the custom card will be upgraded, edit the card to select the zones to display.
+CTRL-Click to select multiple zones.

 However this is a **BREAKING CHANGE**:
 - I recommend that you remove your existing configuration, you will get a few configuration errors if you do not, but it will work.